MikeKovarik/exifr/README.md

 }
 ```

-Reviving values (like date string to `Date` instances) globally or scoped.
+Reviving values (like date string to `Date` instance) globally or scoped.

 ```js
 // Do not revive any values